nocandefense/yif/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= What is this for? =

-An answer to that question.
+The main purpose of this plugin is to cause pages which have embedded YouTube videos to load faster.

 = What about foo bar? =